 Additional Users often represent a large percentage of users in an organisation and may consume data or reports from line of business systems, complete light tasks like time or expense entry and HR record updates or be heavier users of the system, but not require full user capabilities.
 These additional users are licensed with Dynamics 365 Team Members or Dynamics 365 Operations – Activity SL for Dynamics 365 for Talent and Dynamics 365 for Retail subscriptions.

 Well I don’t know about you, but this doesn’t really explain what each type of user can and can’t do?
-And even the visualisation doesn’t really help.
+And even the visualization doesn’t really help.

 Yes I understand that a plan covers a set of applications.
 Then users can be given specific applications to use.